-With the Basic account, you get one Savings pod.
-The Premium account allows you to create up to three accounts, and the Teen account comes with one Savings pod and a ‘Giving Pod’ if your teen would like to donate to a charity of their choice!
+With the Current account, you get three Savings pod that can earn 4% APY.
+The Teen account comes with a ‘Giving Pod’ if your teen would like to donate to a charity of their choice!

 Rewards programs allow users to earn rewards on their purchases, such as points, miles or cash back.

 Rewards programs vary widely in their characteristics.
 They may be targeted toward certain segments of the customer base, specific types of transactions, individual customers based on their spending habits, or even work on a generic level across all users.